nerdylua/Incoming-projects/README.md

 - [ ] an AI bot that pushes a person to complete their tasks of the day and future endeavors, inculcates time management, provides motivation to complete tasks, hit the gym xD, etc unlike a regular reminder system, it must have human like speech and also acts as a friend.
 - [x] el topics choosing website : https://el-project-selector.vercel.app/
 - [ ] Overlay AI assistance for technical interviews.
 Inspo: finalround ai, interviewprep ai, sensei copilot, interviews.chat, interviewcopilot.io, careergenie.in https://github.com/ibttf/interview-coder
+- [ ] Next gen anti-captcha that detects when AI agents powered by Claude’s computer use try to solve verification puzzles.
+Honeypot for AI agents
+- [ ] AI agents that take PRDs and automatically improve them via multi-agent collaborative debate.
+AI agents to replace PMs